Search for the semi-leptonic decays $\Lambda_c^+ \to \Lambda \pi^+ \pi^- e^+ \nu_e$ and $\Lambda_c^+ \to p K_S^0 \pi^- e^+ \nu_e$: Introduction

 \section{Introduction}

 The study of $\lambdacp$ semi-leptonic (SL) decays provides valuable information about weak and strong interactions in baryons containing a heavy quark.
 According to Fermi's Golden Rule, the decay rate depends on the product of kinematic phase space (PHSP) and dynamic amplitude.
 The dynamic amplitude in $\lambdacp$ SL decays is much simpler than in non-leptonic decays, and can be factorized into a hadronic term, leptonic term and weak quark-mixing Cabibbo-Kobayashi-Maskawa matrix element~\cite{CKM}.
 The hadronic current describes the weak transition of the charm quark to a light quark, and the leptonic current describes the coupling to the charged-lepton--neutrino pair.
-In principle, the leptonic current can be precisely calculated, in contrast to the hadronic current, which suffers from difficulties due to the strong interaction~\cite{Asner:2008nq}.
-The hadronic current can be parameterized by form factors, which have been calculated with various quark models~\cite{Pervin:2005ve, Gutsche:2015rrt, Faustov:2016yza, Hussain:2017lir, Geng:2020fng, Li:2021qod}, sum rules~\cite{Liu:2009sn}, light-front approach~\cite{Zhao:2018zcb}, $SU(3)$ flavor symmetry~\cite{Geng:2019bfz} and lattice Quantum Chromodynamics (LQCD)~\cite{Meinel:2016dqj,Meinel:2021grq}.
-Experimental studies of $\lambdacp$ SL decays are important to test these theoretical calculations and improve our understanding of the dynamics of $\lambdacp$ baryon decays.
+In principle, the leptonic current can be precisely calculated, in contrast to the hadronic current, which suffers from difficulties due to the strong interaction~\cite{Asner:2008nq}, and can be parameterized by form factors.
+Recently, the first measurement of $\lambdacp\to\Lambda$ form factors from the BESIII Collaboration~\cite{BESIII:2022ysa} shows large discrepancies with the lattice Quantum Chromodynamics (LQCD) calculation~\cite{Meinel:2016dqj}, which attracts wide attention.